Colyers (ward): Bexley council elections

 Colyers ward consisted of parts of Barnehurst, Erith and Northumberland Heath.
 The ward covered Colyers Lane, a local main road that is 1.5 km long east to west, and the surrounding area.
 Northend Road, part of the A206 road passes the east side of Colyers travelling, north to south it forms some of the ward's eastern boundary.
 The A220 road passes north to south on the western side of Colyers and forms some of the western boundary; it is named Bexley Road to the north and Erith Road to the south.
-The ward's southern boundary follows some of railway line east of Barnehurst railway station the on the Bexleyheath Line.
+The ward's southern boundary follows some of the railway line east of Barnehurst railway station on the Bexleyheath Line.
 The population of the ward at the 2011 Census was 11,128.

 2014 election

 The election took place on 22 May 2014.